Factors Affecting Soil Compaction

 Effect of Water content on compaction of soil:

-As water is added to a soil (at low moisture content) it becomes easier for the particles to move past one another during the application of the compacting forces.
-As the soil compacts, the voids are reduced and this causes the dry unit weight (or dry density) to increase.
-Then, as the moisture content increases so does the dry unit weight.
-However, the increase cannot occur indefinitely because the soil state approaches the zero air voids line which gives the maximum dry unit weight for a given moisture content.
-Thus, as the state approaches the zero air voids line further moisture content increase must result in a reduction in dry unit weight.
-As the state approaches the no air voids line a maximum dry unit weight is reached and the moisture content at this maximum is called the optimum moisture content.
+During the compaction process, the addition of water to the soil (when the soil has low moisture content) makes it easier for the soil particles to move past each other under the applied compacting forces.
+As the soil compacts, the voids between the particles are reduced, which results in an increase in the dry unit weight or dry density.
+The dry unit weight then increases with an increase in moisture content, but this increase has limits since the soil state approaches the "zero air voids line."
+This line indicates the maximum dry unit weight that can be achieved for a given moisture content.
+As the soil state approaches this line, any further increase in moisture content will cause a decrease in the dry unit weight.
+At the "no air voids line," the maximum dry unit weight is achieved, and the moisture content at this maximum is known as the optimum moisture content.

 Also See: Foundation Engineering